mukira/Cescric-PuepleAir-Grafana/README.md

 # Purple Air Exporter
 A Prometheus extractor for PurpleAir sensor data using the PurpleAir API.
 This script queries the PurpleAir API (api.purpleair.com) for public sensor(s) and captures the data as Prometheus metrics.
-Most other implementations of similar extractors I found were using outdated methods of gathering this data (the old /json endpoint was shut down in 2022, and the map.purpleair.com method feels like a hack.
+Most other implementations of similar extractors I found for PurpleAir were not very configurable and/or using outdated methods of gathering this data (the old /json endpoint was shut down in 2022, and the map.purpleair.com method which feels like a hack).
 Additionally, the official API offers an endpoint to query multiple sensors in a single request.

 [![Docker Image Version](https://img.shields.io/docker/v/nirajsanghvi/purpleair_exporter?sort=semver)][hub]
 [![Docker Image Size](https://img.shields.io/docker/image-size/nirajsanghvi/purpleair_exporter)][hub]